7 – 29 April 2021

-This online Bank Resolution Academy will foster a deep and comprehensive understanding of the bank resolution rules and procedures among public authorities, practitioners and academics.
-This 3-week online Academy is designed to provide participants with the opportunity to sharpen their knowledge on bank resolution, and to put in practice many of its preparatory elements via ‘learning by doing’.
+The Bank Resolution online Academy will foster a deep and comprehensive understanding of the EU bank resolution rules and procedures.
+This 3-week online Academy is designed to provide participants from different backgrounds (public authorities, private practitioners and academics) with the opportunity to sharpen their knowledge on bank resolution, and to put in practice many of its building blocks and core elements via ‘learning by doing’.

 - Recovery and resolution planning